arnab-maitra/Best-Feature-Selection-of-Breast-Cancer-Diagnosis-using-Light-GBM-Approach/README.md

  - Train-Test Split: The data is split into training and testing sets, with 30% of the data reserved for testing.
 The random_state ensures reproducibility.
  11. Initializing and Training the Model:
- - ModelInitialization: A Light GBM classifier is initialized.
+ - Model Initialization: A Light GBM classifier is initialized.
- - ModelTraining: The model is trained on the training data (x_train and y_train).
+ - Model Training: The model is trained on the training data (x_train and y_train).
  12. Making Predictions: The trained model is used to predict the class labels for the test set (x_test).
  13. Evaluating the Model:
  - Accuracy Calculation: The accuracy of the model is calculated by comparing the predicted labels (y_pred) with the true labels (y_test).